nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/CSS Full Tutorial.md

 **Cascading Style Sheets** (**CSS**) is a [stylesheet](https://developer.mozilla.org/en-US/docs/Web/API/StyleSheet) language used to describe the presentation of a document written in [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) or [XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction) (including XML dialects such as [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG), [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) or [XHTML](https://developer.mozilla.org/en-US/docs/Glossary/XHTML)).
 CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.

 CSS is among the core languages of the **open web** and is standardized across Web browsers according to [W3C specifications](https://www.w3.org/Style/CSS/#specs)

+### CSS Solved A Problem
+- HTML was NEVER intended to contain tags for formatting a web page!
+- HTML was created to describe the content of a web page.

+When tags like `<font>`, and color attributes were added to the HTML 3.2 specification, it started a nightmare for web developers.
+Development of large websites, where fonts and color information were added to every single page, became a long and expensive process.

+To solve this problem, the **World Wide Web Consortium (W3C) created CSS.**
+CSS removed the style formatting from the HTML page!

 - Difference b/w HTML & CSS
 	- Consider html as the foundation and structure so if you think about a new building or a house that is being built and you see that structure go up that is the foundation that's everything that holds it together.